- As low as $150/Night

 With 4 queen beds, everybody in your group will get the space and privacy they want for the price you want.
 The Master Suite has a queen bed, giant walk-in closet, and private full bathroom with garden tub and shower.
 The second bedroom has 2 queen beds and a walk-in closet.
 The third bedroom has 1 queen bed and a walk-in closet.

-The home includes an eat in kitchen with breakfast bar and dining room, a enormous living room, three bedrooms, two bathrooms, and laundry room.
+The home includes an eat in kitchen with breakfast bar and dining room, a huge living room, three bedrooms, two bathrooms, and laundry room.

 This home is great for individuals, families, or groups.
 Kids are welcome, but please note the home is not kid-proofed and does not provide any infant/toddler supplies or furnishings.